 1. Tremendous Increase in Commitment

 It’s one thing to cancel your own scheduled workout, you are not answerable to anyone.
 It’s definitely much harder to bail out on a planned workout with your workout buddy as you will be letting them down too.

 When you have a workout buddy, you are accountable to someone other than yourself.
 If your workout buddy is someone you respect and admire, you don’t want them to be disappointed in you.
-This helps create a more action oriented mindset which ensure you actually do those workouts.
+This helps create a more action-oriented mindset which ensures you actually do those workouts.

 So chances are, even though you may be tempted to cancel, you will still show up for your workout, especially since it’s already planned in advance to fit into your schedule.

 2. Makes your Workouts Safer